-- Accounting Society - A Class Act.
-An organization for students interested in enhancing performing arts and expression through theater productions. - Allied Health Sciences Society.
-An organization for students interested in health care fields. - Alpha Beta Gamma.
-An organization the international honor society for business students. - Audio Engineering Society (AES).
-A society for Commercial Music majors with an interest in sound engineering. - Baptist Student Ministry.
-A religious/social organization. - Chi Alpha.
-A social/service organization dedicated to the needs of the non-traditional student. - Criminal Justice Association.
-An organization for Criminal Justice Majors. - Diversity Club.
-An organization that fosters student appreciation of cultural and social diversity. - Gamma Phi Gamma.
-A women's social/service sorority. - Gamers United. - History Club.
-A student chapter of the Port Arthur Historical Society. - International Society of Automation.
-An organization for Instrumentation Technology and Electronics Technology majors. - Phi Theta Kappa Academic Honor Society (Alpha Lambda Rho Chapter).
-The international honor society for two-year accredited colleges. - POWER (paralegal club). - Professional Cosmetologist Association.
+- Accounting Society.
+Enriches student experience who are interested in accounting through teaching, networking, and mentoring. - A Class Act.
+An organization for students interested in enhancing performing arts and expression through theater productions. - Allied Health Society.
+An organization that represents a positive, professional image of the Allied Health Department. - Alpha Beta Gamma.
+An international honor society for business students. - Art Club.
+Promotes the arts on campus and in the community.

+- Chi Alpha.
+A social/service organization dedicated to the needs of the non-traditional student. - Gamers United.
+An organization that promotes activities for those interested in various types of games and video games. - Phi Theta Kappa Academic Honor Society (Alpha Lambda Rho Chapter).
+The international honor society for two-year accredited colleges.
+Phi Theta Kappa (PTK) members must be invited to join. - POWER (paralegal club).
+An organization for students interested in the legal profession. - Professional Cosmetologist Association.
 An organization for students interested in Cosmetology. - Sigma Kappa Delta.
-A national honor organization for English majors and minors and students interested in English.

-• Speech and Debate Club.
-An organization for students interested in poetry, prose, public speaking and debate for competition.
+A national honor organization for English majors and minors and students interested in English. - Slac3rs.
+Competition preparation student organization focusing on skill building for state level competition in digital communication. - SOAR Book Club.
+Promotes reading, service, sharing and interest in books. - Speech and Debate Club.
+An organization for students interested in poetry, prose, public speaking and debate for competition. - Webb Historical Society.
+Promotes historical research, service, preservation and interest in local history.